clivetong/Talks/QuickDiveIntoNoSQL/README.md

   - star schemas so no foreign keys
   - focus on column store
   - can store in parquet

-- Not using foreign keys
+  - not using foreign keys

 - Prefer optimistic locks over pessimistic locking